jerrymarino/iCompleteMe/README.md

 Looks up the symbol under the cursor and jumps to its declaration.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, go, python, rust`

 #### The `GoToDefinition` subcommand

 Looks up the symbol under the cursor and jumps to its definition.

-**NOTE:** For C-family languages **this only works in certain situations**, namely when the definition of the symbol is in the current translation unit.
-A translation unit consists of the file you are editing and all the files you are including with `#include` directives (directly or indirectly) in that file.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, go, javascript, python, rust, typescript`

 #### The `GoTo` subcommand